Considering IVF treatment abroad?

 We analyse your needs, treatment type, destination preferences and find top IVF clinics for you.

-Why IVF in Czech Republic?
+Why IVF in the Czech Republic?

 Which patients choose Czech Republic for IVF and IVF with donor eggs?

-• Patients interested in anonymous egg donation IVF both egg and sperm donors are anonymous in the Czech Republic
+• Patients interested in anonymous egg donation IVF – both egg and sperm donors are anonymous in the Czech Republic

-• Patients from Germany – most of the clinics in Czech Republic speak German and many of them support patients with German doctors
+• Patients from Germany – most of the clinics in the Czech Republic speak German and many of them support patients with German doctors

-Egg donation and IVF in Czech Republic – costs, availability and limits
+Egg donation and IVF in Czech Republic – costs, availability, and limits

 Egg Donation and IVF in Czech Republic – costs and availability